neoforged/Documentation/docs/resources/server/enchantments/index.md

 The `max_cost` and `min_cost` fields specify boundaries for how much enchanting power is needed to create this enchantment.
 There is a somewhat convoluted procedure to actually make use of these values, however.

-First, the table takes into account the return value of `IBlockStateExtension#getEnchantPowerBonus()` for the surrounding blocks.
+First, the table takes into account the return value of `IBlockExtension#getEnchantPowerBonus()` for the surrounding blocks.
 From this, it derives a 'base cost' for each slot.
 This cost is shown in-game as the green numbers besides the enchantments in the menu.
-For each enchantment, the base cost is modified twice by a random value derived from the item's enchantability (its return value from `IItemStackExtension#getEnchantmentValue()`), like so:
+For each enchantment, the base cost is modified twice by a random value derived from the item's enchantability (its return value from `IItemExtension#getEnchantmentValue()`), like so:

 `(Modified Cost) = (Base Cost) + random.nextInt(e / 4 + 1) + random.nextInt(e / 4 + 1)`, where `e` is the enchantability score.